 the picture fell into my lap the same day i snapped the pic for trespassing. getting a shot of a little raincoat wasn’t happening, but there on the grass, feet away from the “no trespassing” sign, was a broken child’s umbrella. less literal. more atmospheric. even better.

-we played this one live once as a three-piece O-L west/teenage geese hybrid. my wave of four-part vocal harmonies over the long coda was impossible to reproduce. our workaround was layering a live three-part harmony one voice at a time. steven started it, then i came in above him, and then natalie came in on top of both of us.
+we played this live once at taloola as a three-piece O-L west/teenage geese hybrid. my wave of overdubbed four-part vocal harmonies over the long coda was impossible to reproduce, for the obvious reasons. our workaround was layering live three-part harmonies one voice at a time. steven started it, then i came in above him, and then natalie came in on top of both of us.

-hearing a thing like that happen live made the hair on the back of my brain stand up.
+hearing a thing like that happen live and being a part of it made the hair on the back of my brain stand up.

 afterthought no. 3 (shining a light, making a scar)